Terminology for Dancing

-- Pettipants: An extra garment layer worn under the lady's petticoat for modesty to prevent underwear from showing when being twirled.
-(Both pettipants and knee-length yoga pants work.)
+Pettipants: An extra garment layer worn under the lady's petticoat for modesty to prevent underwear from showing when being twirled.
+Note - cartwheel shorts and knee-length yoga pants also work.

 Organizations that are founded by a group of dancers or a caller.
-Club list their "Dances - Levels" on websites and flyers.
-Clubs in the Greater Cincinnati area, including Frontier Squares, are open to all dancers that are able to dance at the posted level.
+The clubs list their "Dance Levels" on websites and flyers.
+Clubs in the Greater Cincinnati area, including Frontier Squares, are open to all dancers who can dance at the posted level.
 You do not need to be a member of any specific club to attend their dances.
-You may join mulitple clubs, if you choose; and we sincerely hope you join Frontier Squares as your home club and become lifelong members.
+You may join multiple clubs if you choose, and we sincerely hope you join Frontier Squares as your home club and become lifelong members.